putaojuice/tp/docs/DeveloperGuide.md

 ### Saving data in JSON

-1. Dealing with missing json files.
-   1a.
-The system automatically loads up a preset JSON file.
+1. The system automatically loads up a preset JSON file if there is any missing json files.
 2. The system will automatically save data in JSON format when the user successfully executes command.
+3. The system will automatically save data in JSON format when the user exits the application.